Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 Each module is designed to build your confidence and competence so you can deliver safe, ethical, and evidence-based support.

-These skills align with the National AOD Workforce Strategy, which identifies upskilling and professional training as key to improving care across Australia.
+These skills align with the National Alcohol and Other Drug Workforce Development Strategy, which identifies upskilling and professional training as key to improving care across Australia.

 4. How Does Online Study Work?